-"FOSTER CARE" means the placement of children or youth by DCYF or licensed child placing agencies in homes or facilities licensed pursuant to chapter 74.15 RCW or in homes or facilities that are not required to be licensed pursuant to chapter 74.15 RCW.

-"FOSTER PARENT LIABILITY PLAN" means reimbursement for foster parents or respite provider's personal property damages, losses, or injuries that were allegedly due to the actions of foster or respite children or youth per WAC 110-50-1000 to WAC 110-50-1090.

-"GROUP CARE" means the provision of a safe, healthful environment for youth in a 24-hour licensed facility for more than six children, which provides the basic needs of food, shelter, and the provision of therapeutic services required for the successful reunification of youth with their family resource.

-"GUARDIAN" means that person or agency that (a) has been appointed as the guardian of a child in a legal proceeding other than a proceeding under chapter 13.34 RCW, and (b) has the right to legal custody of the child pursuant to such appointment.
+- "FOSTER CARE" means the placement of children or youth by DCYF or licensed child placing agencies in homes or facilities licensed pursuant to chapter 74.15 RCW or in homes or facilities that are not required to be licensed pursuant to chapter 74.15 RCW. - "FOSTER PARENT LIABILITY PLAN" means reimbursement for foster parents or respite provider's personal property damages, losses, or injuries that were allegedly due to the actions of foster or respite children or youth per WAC 110-50-1000 to WAC 110-50-1090. - "GROUP CARE" means the provision of a safe, healthful environment for youth in a 24-hour licensed facility for more than six children, which provides the basic needs of food, shelter, and the provision of therapeutic services required for the successful reunification of youth with their family resource. - "GUARDIAN" means that person or agency that (a) has been appointed as the guardian of a child in a legal proceeding other than a proceeding under chapter 13.34 RCW, and (b) has the right to legal custody of the child pursuant to such appointment.
 The term "guardian" does not include a "dependency guardian" appointed pursuant to a proceeding under Chapter 13.34 RCW.
-RCW 13.32A.030; 13.34.030

-"HEALTH CARE PROVIDERS" are medical doctors (MD), doctors of osteopathy (DO), doctors of naturopathy (ND), physician assistants (PA), or advanced registered nurse practitioner (ARNP).

-"HEALTH & EDUCATION RECORD" means the entire array of data entry screens in the electronic data system, including the provider, education, behavior, counseling, and daily routine information entered by CA staff.
+RCW 13.32A.030; 13.34.030 - "HEALTH CARE PROVIDERS" are medical doctors (MD), doctors of osteopathy (DO), doctors of naturopathy (ND), physician assistants (PA), or advanced registered nurse practitioner (ARNP). - "HEALTH & EDUCATION RECORD" means the entire array of data entry screens in the electronic data system, including the provider, education, behavior, counseling, and daily routine information entered by CA staff. - "HUMAN IMMUNODEFICIENCY VIRUS (HIV)" means the virus that causes AIDS, which is the most advanced stage of HIV infection.

-"HEARINGS ON THE MERITS OF THE PETITION" are court hearings that take place after a threshold hearing, and the petitioning youth must show clear and convincing evidence that they have not achieved a sustained permanent plan, and is not likely to achieve such a plan, and that reinstatement is in their best interest.

-"HUMAN IMMUNODEFICIENCY VIRUS (HIV)" means the virus that causes AIDS, which is the most advanced stage of HIV infection.
 HIV is a retrovirus that occurs as two types: HIV-1 and HIV-2.
-Both types are transmitted through direct contact with HIV-infected body fluids, such as blood, semen, and vaginal fluids, or from a mother who has HIV to her child during pregnancy, labor and delivery, or breastfeeding through breast milk.
+Both types are transmitted through direct contact with HIV-infected body fluids, such as blood, semen, and vaginal fluids, or from a mother who has HIV to her child during pregnancy, labor and delivery, or breastfeeding through breast milk. - "IMMINENT RISK" means, for Intensive Family Preservation Services, when a decision has been made by the department that without intensive family preservation services, a petition requesting the removal of a child from the family home will be immediately filed under chapters

-"IMMINENT RISK" means, for Intensive Family Preservation Services, when a decision has been made by the department that without intensive family preservation services, a petition requesting the removal of a child from the family home will be immediately filed under chapters 13.13A or 13.34 RCW, or that a voluntary placement agreement will be immediately initiated.
+13.13A or 13.34 RCW, or that a voluntary placement agreement will be immediately initiated.
 74.14C.010 RCW